Galaxywalk/galaxywalk.github.io/_pages/about.md

 News:
 =====
 - 04/2025. 📑 Our paper SynCheck has been accepted by MobiSys'25!
-We evaluate currect wireless generative model and propose a plug-and-play module to improve their performance.
+We evaluate currect wireless generative models and propose a plug-and-play module to improve their performance.
 - 03/2025. 📑 Our paper of the first LiDAR Backscatter has been accepted by SenSys'25!
 - 12/2024. 👩‍💻 Start MSRA internship.
 Begin to explore wireless-enabled multi-modal embodied intelligence!
 - 11/2024. 🏆 Win the First Prize in the 1st Ubiquitous Intelligent Sensing Technology Innovation and Application Competition (Held by CCF)!